ZumDeWald/chingu_book_club-EloquentJavaScript/Ch8-BugsAndErros.md

-# Chapter Seven - A Robot
+# Chapter Eight - Bugs and Errors

 Try your hand at the challenges outlined in chapter eight of the book.
 Then, feel free to add your solution following the style below!